-What is an astronomical unit? | EarthSky.org
+EarthSky | What is an astronomical unit?

 Earth’s orbit around the sun isn’t a perfect circle.
 So Earth’s distance from the sun changes throughout the year.
-Astronomers give the Earth’s changing distance throughout the year relative to the astronomical unit, too.
-For instance, when the Earth is at perihelion – its nearest point to the sun for the year, in January – it’s about 0.983 AU from the sun.
-When our planet swings out to aphelion – its farthest point, in July – we’re about 1.017 AU away from the sun.
+When Earth is at perihelion – its nearest point to the sun for the year, in January – it’s about 0.983 AU from the sun.
+When our planet swings out to aphelion – its farthest point, in July – we’re about 1.017 AU from the sun.

-Mean distance (semi-major axis) from sun to each planet, in AU.
+Here is the mean distance (semi-major axis) from the sun to each planet, in AU.

 Mercury: 0.387 AU